wes-novack/adventofcode/README.md

 # adventofcode2018
-Solutions for code puzzles found at https://adventofcode.com/2018
+Solutions for code challenges found at https://adventofcode.com/2018